This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 PRO TIP: During the peak season (typically from late March to early November), private vehicles are restricted from accessing the Zion Canyon Scenic Drive.
 Instead, you can park your vehicle in designated parking lots in Springdale and use the free shuttle service to explore the scenic drive and its attractions.

-Scenic Drive in Zion / Zion National Park Tips for First-Time Visitors
+Scenic Drive in Zion / Tips for First Visit to Zion

 While Zion Canyon steals the spotlight, a visit to the lesser-known Kolob Canyons is a hidden gem waiting to be explored.